forcedotcom/cli/releasenotes/sfdx/README.md

     `sfdx force:source:deploy --manifest package.xml --predestructivechanges preDestruct.xml`

-    Don't have a destructive manifest file handy?
+    Don't have a manifest file handy?
 No problem, run the `force:source:manifest:create` command to create one!
-This example shows how to create a file to delete the `NoLongerNeededClass` Apex class:
+This example shows how to create a file that you can use to delete the `NoLongerNeededClass` Apex class:

     `sfdx force:source:manifest:create -m ApexClass:NoLongerNeededClass --manifestname preDestruct.xml`